Grief and loss

-Where is your office located and is there parking available?My office is located in Suite 301, 8135 - 102 Street in the Roots on Whyte Community Building.
-Look for the signs for Integrated Counselling once you're in the building.
+Where is your office located and is there parking available?My office is located in Suite 2026, 8135 - 102 Street in the Roots on Whyte Community Building.
 There's free street parking near the building, but please make sure you keep an eye out for the parking restriction signs as some parking is designated for one hour and some for two hours.
 There's also underground parking ($3.00 for 90 minutes) available directly under the building which can be accessed via the back alley behind the building.
 If you're coming by bus, there are several major bus routes that run along 82 Avenue with bus stops in front of the building.

 What payment methods do you accept?Cash, cheque or e-transfer.
 Payment is due in full at the time of service.